-The absence of governmental influence allows companies a wide range of freedom.
+The absence of governmental influence allows both companies and individuals a wide range of freedom.

 1. Freedom to innovate

 The entrepreneurs do their own research and identify popular trends.
-The innovation among different private companies can lead to competition as every company tries to improve on the features of its product to make it better.
+The innovation among different private companies can lead to competition as every company tries to improve on the features of its products to make them better.

 2. Customers drive choices

 With a free market economic system, it is the consumers who decide which products become a success and which ones fail.
-When presented with two options of products, the consumer evaluates the features of each and goes for the one that offers better value for money.
+When presented with two options of products, the consumer evaluates the features of each and chooses whichever one they want to, ideally opting for the one that offers better value for money.

 Drawbacks of a Free Market